Liaojiajia1996/Liaojiajia1996.github.io/index.md

 ## Research Interests

 - Big Data
-- Tourism Economy
+- Tourism Economic
 - Mobile Phone Data
 - National Park
 - Human behaviour change
 - Ecosystem Services

 My current research focuses on the integration and analysis of big data in enhancing the management of nation park.
-My interests are on the **Big Data** and its applications in **Tourism Economy**.
+My interests are on the **Big Data** and its applications in **Tourism Economic**.
 By leveraging advanced data analytics, I aim to understand and optimize the interaction between human activities and the environment, particularly in the context of urban tourism and park utilization.

 ---